TheodoreChu/append-editor/README.txt

 You can find the beta demo at [beta.appendeditor.com](https://beta.appendeditor.com) the alpha demo at [alpha.appendeditor.com](https://alpha.appendeditor.com).

 The Append Editor follows the "read first" philosophy.
-When you open your notes, the editor starts in 'read/view only' mode so you can't accidentally accidentally edit old notes.
+When you open your notes, the editor starts in Read/View Only Mode so you can't accidentally accidentally edit old notes.
 You can easily add to the end of your notes with the Append box at the bottom.

 The editor supports Markdown, $\LaTeX/ \KaTeX$, syntax highlighting, in-line HTML, table of contents, footnotes, auto-linking, emoji codes, printing/saving to PDF (with and without URLs), custom fonts, optional in-line formatting, autocompletion, search and replace, and more.
 It is perfect for writing blog posts, class notes, daily journals, to-do checklists, and code snippets.
 You can append to your notes whenever you need to jot anything down.